 Vientiane was extremely underwhelming, though it’s often a mandatory stop along your way through Laos, if not only to find an airport to get the hell out of there.
 It’s more international than most places in Laos, though it’s also more expensive.
 We stayed here for one day, got our visa for Vietnam at the embassy, and took off.
+There is a cool Arc de Triomphe style monument to check out, but that’s pretty much it.
 We’ll tell you how we survived our time in this bland, working city.

 How to Get There

 All travel through Laos will eventually go through Vientiane if you’re going north to south or vice versa.
 We arrived from Vang Vieng after a brutal 3.5 hour drive in our mini bus.
 It cost us 60,000 kip each, which was about 20,000 kip more expensive than the regular bus, but it left later which allowed us to go tubing in the morning.
 We hopped on at 4pm, then after a few pickups finally actually left the town at 5pm.
 About an hour in one of the girls behind us started vomiting and didn’t even attempt to warn the driver, though I don’t think he would’ve stopped anyway.
 She also managed to get some of her puke on my bag which was terrible.
 We arrived at a bus station about 7 kilometers from the center of town at 8:30pm and since we were the only ones there, had to pay 30,000 kip each for a tuk tuk into town.
 Not ideal.